BigChatto/online-quiz/README.md

 - **Start Quiz:** Initiates the quiz, presenting the first question.
 - **Exit Quiz:** Allows users to exit the quiz and return to the home page.
-- **Continue Quiz:** Enables users to resume the quiz after exiting or viewing the pop-up guide.
+- **Continue Quiz:** Enables users to resume the quiz after exiting or viewing the pop-up guide. file:///workspaces/online-quiz/images/Exit%20%26%20Continue-Button.png

+## Correct & Incorrect Answers Displayed

+In our quizzes, correct answers are highlighted in green, making it easy to track your progress.
+If your answer matches the correct one, you'll see it in green, helping you learn as you go.

+Identify Incorrect Answers

+When you select an incorrect answer in our quizzes, it will be displayed in red.
+This visual cue helps you identify and learn from your mistakes, enhancing your knowledge and quiz performance.

+file:///workspaces/online-quiz/images/Correct-answer-green-color.png  file:///workspaces/online-quiz/images/Incorrect-answer-red-color.png

 ## Testing